Best Stocks Investment Ideas in 2021: Lyft Inc

 FINANCIAL STRENGTH & DIVIDEND

 Financial strength ranking on Lyft is Medium-High, our second-highest ranking.
-The company's debt is not rated by any of the major credit-rating agencies.
+The company's is not rated by any of the major credit-rating agencies.

 At the end of 3Q20, the total debt/cap ratio was 33.0%, up from 13.0% at the end of 3Q19.
 The debt/cap ratio is modestly below those of close peers and has averaged 15.5% over the past few years.